 Additional Info: Responds to calls for assistance to insure persons and property are adequately protected.
-May respond to situations involving but not restricted to burglaries, robberies, thefts, criminal trespass, assaults, medical emergencies, fires, vehicle and traffic violations.
-Conduct initial investigation of incidents: interview witnesses, complainants and suspects and may testify in court.
-Walks or cruises through area of patrol in order to deter criminal activity by means of presences and witness and detects fires and other dangerous situations.
-When assigned as desk officer, may receive and interpret incoming radio and telephone calls from officers and members of the community.
-Dispatches officers to the scenes of incidents.
-(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: New York State employees who hold a permanent appointment in this title will be considered for lateral transfer.
+May respond to situations involving but not restricted to burglaries, robberies, thefts, criminal trespass, assaults, medical emergencies, fires, and vehicle and traffic violations.
+Conduct initial investigation of incidents; interview witnesses, complainants and suspects and may testify in court.
+Walks or cruises through area of patrol in order to deter criminal activity by means of presence and witness and detects fires and other dangerous situations.
+When assigned as desk officer, may receive and interpret incoming radio and telephone calls from officers and members of the community; dispatches officers to the scene of incidents.
+(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: NYS Employees who hold a permanent appointment in this title will be considered for lateral transfer.
 Thereafter, all appointments will be made from the Civil Service List.
-If the Civil Service List yields an insufficient number of interested candidates, qualified individuals who have successfully completed 60 semester credit hours at a regionally accredited college or university or one recognized by the New York State Education Department as following acceptable educational practices, may be appointed pending their successful passage and reachability on an established Civil Service List.
-A valid New York State Driver's License is required for appointment and continuation in service.
+If the Civil Service list yields an insufficient number of interested candidates, qualified individuals who have successfully completed 60 semester credit hours at a regionally accredited college or university or one recognized by the New York State Education Department as following acceptable educational practices, may be appointed pending their successful passage and reachability on an established Civil Service List.
+A valid NY State Driver's License is required for appointment and continuation in service.
 Must meet physical, medical and investigative requirements as prescribed by the Department of Civil Service.
-Adhere to the SUNY Downstate Medical Center University Hospital of Brooklyn Principles of Behavior.
-(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) Closing Date: 04/22/19 STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER
+(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 About SUNY Downstate Medical Center